Deprescribing: Explicit tools

-The Beers Criteria and the STOPP/START criteria present medications that may be inappropriate for use in the elderly.
-For people with dementia, the medication appropriateness tool for comorbid health conditions during dementia (MATCH-D) can help clinicians identify when and what to consider deprescribing.
+The Beers Criteria and the STOPP/START criteria present medications that may be inappropriate for use in older adults, including drugs associated with high risk of adverse reactions for this population or lacking evidence for their benefits when safer and more effective alternatives exist.
+Some countries, such as, Australia have their lists of Potentially Inappropriate Medicines.
+For people with dementia, the Medication Appropriateness Tool for Comorbid Health Conditions in Dementia (MATCH-D) can help clinicians identify when and what to consider deprescribing.

 Resources

 RxFiles, an academic detailing group based in Saskatchewan, Canada, has developed a tool to help long-term care providers identify potentially inappropriate medications in their residents.
-Tasmanian Medicare Local have created resources to help clinicians deprescribe.
+Tasmanian Medicare Local has created resources to help clinicians deprescribe.
+Theoretical Underpinnings of a Model to Reduce Polypharmacy and Its Negative Health Effects: Introducing the Team Approach to Polypharmacy Evaluation and Reduction (TAPER) is a framework to support practitioners in deprescribing.

+Guidelines to inform deprescribing

+Deprescribing guidelines provide structured approaches to safely reduce or stop medications that may no longer be beneficial or could be harmful.
+The Maudsley Guidelines offer comprehensive strategies for tapering antidepressants, benzodiazepines, gabapentinoids, and Z-drugs, emphasizing the importance of distinguishing withdrawal symptoms from the underlying condition.
+The Bruyere Guidelines, developed by the deprescribing.org team, include evidence-based algorithms and decision-support tools for various medication classes, such as proton pump inhibitors and antipsychotics.
+The Tasmanian Primary Health Network Guidelines focus on minimizing polypharmacy and improving patient outcomes through detailed deprescribing strategies for a wide range of medications, including opioids and antihypertensives.
+Additionally, the new evidence based guidelines available at deprescribing.com provide resources and support for healthcare providers and patients to optimize medication use and enhance quality of life.

 Practice changes to encourage deprescribing

-An expert working group concluded that integrated healthcare provided by multidisciplinary patient-centred teams were the most appropriate approach to promote deprescribing and improve the appropriate medication use.
-The concept of having de-prescribing rounds in tertiary care hospitals has also been evaluated and shown to potentially improve health related outcomes.
+An expert working group concluded that integrated healthcare provided by multidisciplinary patient-centred teams was the most appropriate approach to promote deprescribing and improve appropriate medication use.
+Deprescribing rounds in tertiary care hospitals have also been evaluated and shown to improve health-related outcomes.

 Barriers and enablers to deprescribing

 Barriers

 Although many trials have successfully resulted in a reduction in medication use, there are some barriers to deprescribing: